-As stated above, if your child has not been allocated your school of preference, you have the right to appeal.
+As stated above, if your child has not been allocated the school of your preference, you have the right to appeal.
 The law gives you the opportunity to put your case to an Independent Appeal Panel.
 The appeal panel consists of members appointed by the Diocesan Board of Education and is completely independent of the school.
-There are three members on each panel; at least one must be a lay member, that is someone without personal experience in the management or provision of education and at least one must be a non-lay member, that is, someone with experience in education.
+There are three members on each panel, one must be a lay member, that is someone without personal experience in the management or provision of education and one must be a non-lay member, that is, someone with experience in education.

 The panel is able to decide that a place should be allocated, even though this would mean that the Admission Number would be exceeded.
-The decision that the panel makes is binding on the school and the parents/legal guardians and is the final action available (unless there is a complaint about the appeal process).
+The decision that the panel makes is binding on the school and the parents/legal guardians and is the final action available for the parents/legal guardians.